kekse1/javascript/README.md

 * [Version **v0.0.1**](src/fill.js) (created **2024-11-21**)

 But I really needed it one time.
-Read the description in the comment on top of this script.
+Read the description in the comment on top of this file.

 ### [`street-split`.js](src/street-split.js)
 * [Version **v0.2.0**](src/street-split.js) (updated **2024-06-03**)